The Festival is for amateurs; for the purposes of the Festival an amateur is one who is considered not to:

 The organisers are not liable for any loss of or damage to any articles, clothing or any personal injury during the Festival unless proven negligent.

 Parents, relatives or friends who attend the Festival with a dancer must pay the appropriate entry money at the time of entering the venue.
-Competitors who are dancing on the day or supporting a teacher will not be required to pay the appropriate entry money at the time of entering the venue but will be asked for proof of this support from the Teacher.
+Competitors who are dancing on the day will not be required to pay the appropriate entry money.

 In the event that they are unable to attend their class, competitors are invited to call the Festival representative to let them know.
 The Festival programme will include a telephone number to call, which will be available during Festival hours.